Aksak Maboul: History

 Un Peu de l'Ame des Bandits (released as "Aqsak Maboul") was more intense and experimental than their first album.
 It contained complex written sections as well as improvised ambient pieces.
 It used sampling before samplers were invented and was a mixture of tangos, Turkish tunes, chamber rock, noisy punk rock and pseudo-Varèse music.
 Like the first album, it was instrumental with a little singing and voices.

-Back on the road again, Aksak Maboul joined the Rock in Opposition (RIO) movement and in April 1979 they performed at an RIO festival at the Teatro dell'Elfo in Milan, Italy.
+Back on the road again, Aksak Maboul joined the Rock in Opposition (RIO) movement and in April 1979 they performed at a RIO festival at the Teatro dell'Elfo in Milan, Italy.
 Aksak Maboul were one of the last of the original RIO bands.

 In early 1980, Hollander founded the Crammed Discs independent record label.
 A few months later the original nucleus of Aksak Maboul (Hollander and Kenis) and the core of a Brussels band Les Tueurs de la Lune de Miel joined forces to become The Honeymoon Killers.
 They toured Europe between 1980 and 1981, although still under the name Aksak Maboul.
 "Bosses de Crosses", one of the first pieces they composed, was included on the CD re-issue of Un Peu de l'Ame des Bandits.
 In 1981, they recorded an album entitled Tueurs de la Lune de Miel / Honeymoon Killers, which attracted a lot of attention across Europe and Japan.
 The band toured for four years under that name.

 During that period, Hollander and Honeymoon Killers vocalist Véronique Vincent, aided by Kenis, wrote and recorded a series of electronic avant-pop tracks which were meant to become Aksak Maboul's third album.
 The release was announced in the first Crammed Discs catalogues (in the early 1980s), but it was not completed and was put on hold, until 2014.
 However in 1983 a single from these sessions "I'm Always Crying" was released from these sessions under Vincent's name with production credited to Aksak Maboul.